 - Disconnect the operator from the mains voltage.
-If an accumulator has been installed, remove the cover of the control unit and disconnect the accumulator from the control unit; see Chapter "7.2 Cover of the ceiling control unit" and Chapter "11.10 Installing and removing the accumulator".
-Then check that the power is disconnected. - 2.
+If an accumulator has been installed, remove the control unit cover and disconnect the accumulator from the control unit, see Chapter "7.2 Light and control unit cover of the wall control unit" and Chapter "11.11 Installing and removing the accumulator". - Then check that the power is disconnected. - 2.
 After working on the operator, if applicable replace the accumulator in reverse order. - 3.
-Re-connect the operator to the mains voltage.
-Check the power supply. - \Rightarrow The operator is supplied with mains voltage.
+Connect the operator to the mains voltage.
+Check that the power supply is connected. - \Rightarrow The operator is supplied with mains voltage.